thebracket/ArdanRustFromCpp/manual/src/rust_tour_struct.md

 ## Types of Structure

-A "Market Struct" (one you use to mark a type but that doesn't contain data) may be declared as:
+A "Marker Struct" (one you use to mark a type but that doesn't contain data) may be declared as:

 ```rust
 struct MyMarker;